Tonybesto/DevOps-Engineer-Kodekloud/Kubernetes/Deploy Node App on Kubernetes/README.md

 #### Deploy Node App on Kubernetes

-The Nautilus development team has completed development of one of the node application which they are planning deploy on a Kubernetes cluster.
-They recently had a meeting with DevOps team to share their requirements based on that DevOps team has listed out the exact requirement to setup the cluster the same.
-Fine below more details:
+The Nautilus development team has completed development of one of the node applications, which they are planning to deploy on a Kubernetes cluster.
+They recently had a meeting with the DevOps team to share their requirements.
+Based on that, the DevOps team has listed out the exact requirements to deploy the app.
+Find below more details:

-    Create a namespace named node-namespace-devops.

-    Create a deployment named node-deployment-devops under this new namespace.
-Replica count should be 2, container should be named as node-container-devops, use gcr.io/kodekloud/centos-ssh-enabled:node image and container port should be 80.
+Create a deployment using `gcr.io/kodekloud/centos-ssh-enabled:node` image, `replica` count must be `2`.

-    Create a service named node-service-devops.
-Service type should be NodePort, target port should be 8080, port should be 80 and nodePort should be 30012.
+Create a service to expose this app, the service type must be `NodePort`, targetPort must be `8080` and nodePort should be `30012`.

-    Make sure all pods are in Running state after the deployment.
+Make sure all the pods are in `Running` state after the deployment.

-    You can check application page by clicking on + button on top left corner and click on Select port to view on Host 1, then enter your nodePort.
+You can check the application by clicking on `NodeApp` button on top bar.

-You can use any labels as per your choice.
+`You can use any labels as per your choice.`

 Note: The kubectl on jump_host has been configured to work with the kubernetes cluster.